Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 How to visit Pienza on an organized tour

 If you don’t have a car, the best option is to visit Pienza on an organized tour.
-Several tour operators offer a variety of day trips from nearby cities, and they usually include wine tasting.
-Most of them combine the visits to Pienza with other picturesque towns/villages like San Gimignano or Montepulciano.
+Several tour operators offer a variety of day trips from nearby cities, which typically include wine tasting.
+Most of them combine visits to Pienza with other picturesque towns or villages, such as San Gimignano or Montepulciano.

 The best day trips to Pienza are: